A newly uncovered behind-the-scenes clip of David Lynch film Mulholland Drive has unearthed the makings of Naomi Watts’ acting masterclass.

-The film, a 2001 neo-noir mystery written and directed by Lynch, is regarded by many as one of the greatest films ever made.
-Starring Naomi Watts, Laura Harring, Justin Theroux and more, Mulholland Drive tells the story of an aspiring actress newly arrived in Los Angeles who meets a woman with memory loss after wandering away physically unharmed by a car accident.
+The film, a 2001 neo-noir mystery written and directed by Lynch, is regarded by many as one of the best modern cinematic pictures.
+Starring Watts, Laura Harring, Justin Theroux and more, Mulholland Drive tells the story of an aspiring actress newly arrived in Los Angeles who meets a woman with memory loss after wandering away physically unharmed by a car accident.

 The film is shrouded in mystery with never-ending theories around the symbolism or meaning of the film.
 Typically, Lynch has never allowed himself to be drawn into these conversations, leaving the debate to be open-ended and left to the viewer’s own interpretation.
 “One night, I sat down, the ideas came in, and it was a most beautiful experience,” Lynch once said.
 “Everything was seen from a different angle… Now, looking back, I see that [the film] always wanted to be this way.”

 Now, with a glimpse behind the scenes of the project, a new clip details the spellbinding performance of Watts as she is challenged to act without speaking by Lynch who becomes fascinated by her performance.
 Depicting a character who is on the midst of a personal crisis, Watts goes from wide-eyed shocked to emotional turmoil within minutes.